Four volumes of SUITCASE Magazine, with a new issue delivered to your door each quarter

 “How about Chinatown?” is a question that will strike fear into many Londoners’ hearts, and the thought of hitting up tourist central will probably wind up with an unanswered Bumble message if you dare suggest it.
 But Evelyn’s Table is different.
 From the founders of the Palomar and the Barbary, this 11-seater bolthole in the basement of the Blue Posts pub is one of the city’s best-kept secrets.
 Named after Faye Dunaway’s character in Chinatown, expect entirely delicious modern European fare, whipped up in front of you.
 Our go-to when we’re really trying to impress with our insider knowledge, we’re a little annoyed we’ve told you about this place.

-While the Electric Cinema’s Notting Hill posting is more grandiose, Electric Shoreditch wins out with its subtle vibes and super comfortable seats.
+While the Electric Cinema’s Notting Hill posting is more grandiose and proclamatory (front row bed seats anyone?), the Electric Shoreditch wins out for couples in their infancy with its subtle vibes and super comfortable seats.
 They mainly show the latest box office releases, but on occasion puts on some arthouse and Hollywood classics.
 Order a bottle of wine and a sofa seat and settle in for the only cinema date that won’t make you feel like you’re 14-years-old again.

 This inappropriately named watering hole – which is actually positioned right on Broadway Market – mixes some of the best cocktails this side of the canal.
 Sit outside and watch the world go by on a Saturday, before retreating inside for a tipple.
 Nab a cosy corner and set up shop for the night.
 If all is going well, head downstairs for some dancing.